carbon-language/carbon-lang/llvm/docs/Phabricator.rst

   arc commit --revision D<Revision>

-When committing an LLVM change that has been reviewed using Phabricator, the convention is for the commit message to end with the
+When committing a change that has been reviewed using Phabricator, the convention is for the commit message to end with the
 line: